blademaster-888/blademaster-888/README.md

 👋 Hi, I’m @blademaster-888
-I am a code junkie, whatever is fun I code!
+I am a code interesting things!
-From C/C++ to python and even from rust to JS!
-Currently I am interested in dart.
+From C/C++ to python and from rust to JS.Frontends included react and flutter/dart.
+Currently working on python on server backends connecting to the crypto solana chain and radiant chain with typescript as the frontend.

 [![My GitHub Stats](https://github-readme-stats.vercel.app/api/?username=blademaster-888&count_private=true&theme=tokyonight&showicons=true)]()